nodexo/moml/README.md

 {
     "remarks": [
         "This is a multiline remark.",
-        "You only have to youse the same indentation on subsequent lines.", "This improves readybility a lot!"
+        "You only have to use the same indentation on subsequent lines.", "This improves readybility a lot!"
     ]
 }